DeRionne P. Pollard: Education and career

 Dr. Pollard formerly served on the American Association of Community Colleges’ 21st Century Commission on the Future of Community Colleges and the Commission on Academic, Student, and Community Development.
 Dr. Pollard is a member of the Equity Advisory Board for Mission Partners and the Center for First-generation Student Success Advisory Board for the National Association of Student Personnel Administrators.
 She also serves on the board of directors for the American Association of Community Colleges and as the president of the American Association for Women in Community Colleges.
 Locally, she also serves on the boards of the Montgomery County Chamber of Commerce, Universities at Shady Grove, Leadership Montgomery, the Montgomery County Advisory Board of the Greater Washington Community Foundation, and the Consortium of Universities of the Washington Metropolitan Area.

-In April 2021, Dr. Pollard was appointed president of Nevada State College by the Nevada System of Higher Education Board of Regents, becoming the 8th president of the 19-year-old college, as well as the first permanent Black woman President of the institution, and of any Nevada System of Higher Education institution.
+In April 2021, Dr. Pollard was appointed president of Nevada State University by the Nevada System of Higher Education Board of Regents, becoming the 8th president of the 19-year-old college, as well as the first permanent Black woman President of the institution, and of any Nevada System of Higher Education institution.
 She began her presidency in August 2021, and is serving a 4-year contract.
 Dr. Pollard is the first permanent Black woman President of the institution and of any Nevada System of Higher Education institution.

+Dr. Pollard announced that she will step down from her role as NSU's President by July 31, 2025, to transition into a new role as the President of the American Association of Community Colleges.